edgedb/edgedb/docs/intro.rst

 .. eql:react-element:: DocsNavTable

+EdgeDB is built on top of PostgreSQL, inheriting all its core strengths:
+ACID compliance, performance, and reliability.

 EdgeDB features:

 - strict, strongly typed schema;
 - powerful and clean query language;
 - ability to easily work with complex hierarchical data;
-- built-in support for schema migrations;
+- built-in support for schema migrations.
-- EdgeDB is built on top of PostgreSQL, inheriting all its core strengths:
-  ACID compliance, performance, and reliability.

 EdgeDB is not a graph database: the data is stored and queried using relational database techniques.
 Unlike most graph databases, EdgeDB